 Prepare a Statement of Cash Flows Using the Direct Method

-The direct method of developing the cash flow statement uses major classes of cash receipts from customers as its starting point.
-It reports all cash receipts in the operating section of the cash flow statement from any source, including customers.
-Next, the direct method reports all cash payments or disbursements in the operating section of the statement of cash flows.
-Examples of disbursements would be payments to employees, suppliers, operations, and more.
+The direct method of developing the cash flow statement uses major classes of cash receipts from customers as its starting point and reports all cash receipts in the operating section of the cash flow statement from any source, including customers.
+This method then reports all cash payments or disbursements (i.e. payments to employees, suppliers, operations, etc.) in the operating section.
 Any interest the company has paid on outstanding debt is reported along with all income taxes paid in this section.

 One of the problems with the direct method of preparing the Statement of Cash Flows is the level of complexity required.
 If your business is small, then listing your cash receipts and cash payments is a simple matter.
 As a business gets larger and larger, imagine for a moment all the cash receipts and cash payments from different sources that would have to be listed.
 The direct method becomes very complex, which is why the majority of companies use the indirect method of developing a cash flow statement.

 Another problem with the complexity of the direct method is that all accounting transactions affect two accounts.
-In addition to the complexity of all the cash transaction you have to deal with if you are using the direct method, each cash transaction affects another account such as inventory, accounts receivable, or others and you have to take into accounts those accounts as well if you are developing the statement of cash flows with the direct method.
+In addition to the complexity of all the cash transactions you deal with using the direct method, each cash transaction affects another account such as inventory, accounts receivable, or others and you have to consider those accounts as well if you are developing the statement of cash flows with the direct method.

 The direct method is also called the income statement method.
 The simplest format of the direct method looks something like this: